 HMS Victory 95cm Painted – Free shipping

-Features of the 95cm HMS Victory ship replica:
+Key features of the 95cm painted HMS Victory ship replica:

 - Designed using real plans of the HMS Victory ship, ensuring the model ship is accurate.

-- A hand-built model ship of the HMS Victory, with immense attention to detail.
+- A hand-built model ship of the HMS Victory, with attention to detail.

-- Hand-built using top quality timber and metals: no plastic used.
+- Using top quality timber and metals: no plastic used.

 - Gun ports cut directly into the hull: not stuck on.